etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

     ./gradlew export.database

+And publish the module.

+!!!info
-And publish the module ([How to Publish Modules to a GitHub Repository](how-to-publish-modules-to-github-repository.md))
+    For more information, see [How to Publish Modules to a GitHub Repository](../../../developer-guide/etendo-classic/how-to-guides/how-to-publish-modules-to-github-repository.md).

 #### How to Install - Organization Access Level Reference Data

-  * Install the module following the [Install Modules in Etendo](../getting-started/installation/install-modules-in-etendo.md) guide.
+  * Install the module following the [Install Modules in Etendo](../../../developer-guide/etendo-classic/getting-started/installation/install-modules-in-etendo.md) guide.
   * At this point the reference data will not be installed.
   * Log into the ERP as admin.
   * Click on `General Setup` and navigate to `Enterprise` > `Enterprise module Management`.